discoliver/image_comparison/README.md

 2. Images that are rotated, scaled or skewed can be indentified as very different as this appraoch cannot match homography.

 ## Maintain the Program
-To Maintain this application, please go through this README carefully and  contact me if you have any question.
+To Maintain this application, please go through this README carefully and [contact me](mailto:b96wang@edu.uwaterloo.ca?subject=[GitHub]%20Source%20Han%20Sans) if you have any question.
 Additional knowledge transfer session will be hold.

-Ensure you have understood the logic of the program is fundamental to maintain this project, however, there are couple tips can help as well.
+Ensuring that you have understood the logic of the program is fundamental to maintain this project, however, there are couple tips can help as well.

 1. Read error log - details catch error and debug output is written in the script.
 2. Check your environment - although this program does not require many dependencies, you still have to check you have correct version of python, and other libraries installed.
 3. Always test it when you contribute this program; Work in specific topic branches and keep the commit history clean, with proper tag if necessary.
-4. Refer to FAQ session for common question.
+4. Refer to [FAQ](#FAQ) session for common question.

 ## Contribute and Update
-Your contribution  are warmly welcome to make this project better.
+Your contribution are warmly welcomed to make this project better.
 Please fork the repository and create pull request if you want.
 Appreciate anyone to jump in and help out.

 Please refer to `CONTRIBUTING.md` (coming) for more details.